TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.25.md

 ---

-It is enough for the disciple that he be as his teacher, and the servant as his lord.
-If they have called the master of the house Beelzebub, how much more them of his household!
+It is enough for the disciple that he be like his teacher, and the servant like his lord.
+If they have called the master of the house Beelzebul, how much more those of his household!